Chappaquiddick incident: Kennedy's testimony

 Kennedy testified that Kopechne told him, when he was about to leave the party, "that she was desirous of leaving" and asked "if I would be kind enough to drop her back at her hotel."
 Crimmins and some other guests "were concluding their meal, enjoying the fellowship and it didn't appear to be necessary to require him to bring me back to Edgartown."
 Witnesses at the party variously placed the time of Kennedy and Kopechne's departure between 11:00 and 11:45 p.m..

-Kennedy also testified that he never stopped on Cemetery Road, never backed up, never saw the deputy, and never saw another car or person after he left the cottage with Kopechne.
+Kennedy also testified that he never stopped on Cemetery Road, never backed up, never saw Deputy Sheriff Look, and never saw another car or person after he left the cottage with Kopechne.
 He further claimed that after he turned onto Dike Road, he was driving and did not realize that he was no longer headed west toward the ferry landing but was instead heading east toward the barrier beach.
 Kennedy estimated his speed at the time of the accident to be "approximately 20 mph".

 Kennedy testified that he had "full intention of reporting it.
 And I mentioned to Gargan and Markham something like, 'You take care of the other girls; I will take care of the accident!'—that is what I said and I dove into the water."
 Kennedy had told Gargan and Markham not to tell the other women anything about the incident "because I felt strongly that if these girls were notified that an accident had taken place and Mary Jo had, in fact, drowned, that it would only be a matter of seconds before all of those girls, who were long and dear friends of Mary Jo's, would go to the scene of the accident and enter the water with, I felt, a good chance that some serious mishap might have occurred to any one of them."

 Kennedy testified that he was back at the hotel and "almost tossed and turned and walked around that room....
 I had not given up hope all night long that, by some miracle, Mary Jo would have escaped from the car."
-Kennedy complained to the hotel owner at 2:55 a.m. that he had been awakened by a noisy party.
-At 8 a.m., Gargan and Markham found him at his hotel where they had a "heated conversation" in Kennedy's room.
+He complained to the hotel owner at 2:55 a.m. that he had been awakened by a noisy party.
+At 8 a.m., Gargan and Markham found Kennedy at his hotel, where they had a "heated conversation" in his room.
 According to Kennedy's testimony, the two men asked why he had not reported the accident, and he responded by telling them "about my own thoughts and feelings as I swam across that channel... that somehow when they arrived in the morning that they were going to say that Mary Jo was still alive."